 Update: This option has been predominately disabled at most poker sites because of “chargebacks” and “player fraud“.
 It is unfortunate because this was a great solution for US players.
 Please see our credit card depositing page for an easy to deposit site.
 This option is however available in states of NJ, DE and NV.
-Either Borgata (bonus info) or the WSOP (review) will have it for sure, other than that – the offshore sites lose too much and have no legal authority to chase payments in the USA.

 American poker players are finding it increasingly difficult to locate US poker sites accepting credit card deposits.
 While this was once a problem, it is no longer as much so thanks to eChecks taking over as the preferred banking method for online poker in the US.
 While not all US poker sites offer eChecks banking, the largest of them, including PokerStars, Full Tilt, and UB.com, accept this method for both deposits and withdrawals (no longer).